Mother Nature is a pretty powerful beast. After all, she created the incredible mountains, forests, and lakes that we can’t seem to get enough of.

 Here’s how to figure out the distance of lightning: count the seconds between a flash of lightning and the sound of thunder.
 Divide this number by 5: this will give you the rough distance, in miles.
 If the distance is six miles or less, you’re in the striking zone.

-The 30 seconds/30 minutes rule can also help: if the sound of thunder comes less than 30 seconds after the flash of lightening, you need to find shelter immediately.
+The 30 seconds/30 minutes rule can also help: if the sound of thunder comes less than 30 seconds after the flash of lightning, you need to find shelter immediately.
 Stay in the shelter for 30 minutes after you’ve heard the last rumble of thunder.

 Do Seek Shelter…